 Since the debt-capital ratio can differ from industry to industry, there’s no reasonable debt-capital ratio.

 - For start-ups, the debt would be pretty low or almost none.
 As a result, the debt-capital ratio for start-ups would be around 0-10%.

-- But if you talk about small businesses, the debt-capital ratio would be little higher, around 10-30%.
+- But if you talk about small businesses, the debt-capital ratio would be a little higher, around 10-30%.

-- And if you think about banking or insurance industries, the debt would be too high.
+- And if you think about the banking or insurance industries, the debt would be too high.
 As a result, the debt-capital ratio would be around 70-90%.
-The debt-capital ratio is an important ratio, but many investors/analysts also use debt-equity ratio.
+The debt-capital ratio is an important ratio, but many investors/analysts also use the debt-equity ratio.